• Support AMV

 About A Motley Vision:

-A Motley Vision is a group blog devoted to exploring the world of Mormon arts and culture.
+A Motley Vision is devoted to exploring the world of Mormon arts and culture.
 Or to be more specific: Mormon literature, criticism, publishing and marketing — plus film, theater, art, music, and pop and folk culture.
 Founded by William Morris, AMV was launched June 2, 2004, as a solo Blogger blog.
-It has since moved to its own domain, added 10 contributors, and continues to be the leading blogosphere destination for Mormon arts and culture commentary, discussion and news.
+From 2005 – 2017 it operated as a group blog with multiple authors.
+It now exists as a set of archives, a newsletter, and occasional updates from William.

-A Motley Vision received the 2005 Award for Criticism from the Association for Mormon Letters.
+In 2005, A Motley Vision received an Award for Criticism from the Association for Mormon Letters.

 About the name: